-- The Department of Biology has 23 specialized research facilities including the William and Ruth Dewel Microscopy Facility, Animal Care Facility, Scientific Computing and Visualization Laboratory, I.W.
-Carpenter Herbarium, Greenhouse, campus Nature Preserve, Robert Gilley Field Station and the Elicia Caroon Johnston Biological Reserve.
+- The Department of Biology has 23 specialized research facilities including the William and Ruth Dewel Microscopy Facility, the Scientific Computing and Visualization Laboratory, the I.W.
+Carpenter Herbarium, a vivarium, a greenhouse, a campus nature preserve, the Robert Gilley Field Station and the Elicia Caroon Johnston Biological Reserve.

 - Undergraduates have the opportunity to participate in graduate-level research projects with department faculty.

 Research facilities include: